King celebrates 74th birthday with new role as Ranger of Windsor Great Park

 The role traces its roots back to 1559 when Sir Henry Neville was appointed ranger during the reign of Queen Elizabeth I.

-Charles, who acceded to the throne just two months ago, is marking his first birthday as King.
+Charles, who acceded to the throne just two months ago, is marking his first birthday as King, after leading the nation at the Remembrance Day service at the Cenotaph on Sunday.

 He is spending the day privately with no public engagements, but he will be working on his famous red box, dealing with his official documents such as Cabinet and State papers in his role as sovereign.